Boral Dunmore Operations

-The Dunmore Quarry is operated to an approval granted by the NSW Department of Planning and Environment in November 2004.
+The Dunmore Quarry is operated to an approval granted by the then NSW Department of Planning and Environment in November 2004.

 The consent (DA 470-11-2003) sets out the operating, environmental and reporting conditions the quarry must comply with throughout its operational life.

+Subsequent to 2004, Boral has received approval for 11 modifications to the consent.
 You can read through the consolidated consent documentation here.

 General Approvals: Dunmore Sand and Soil

-The most recent planning consent granted by the NSW Department of Planning and Environment to Dunmore Sand & Soil was during 2005.
+The most recent planning consent granted by the then NSW Department of Planning and Environment to Dunmore Sand & Soil was during 2005.

 As with the quarry, the Dunmore Sand & Soil approval (DA 195-8-2004) establishes the terms to which the site must be managed throughout its operational life.

-Both the Dunmore Quarry's and Dunmore Sand & Soil's planning consent include requirements to compile a range of reports and perform various audits.
+Both the Dunmore Quarry's and Dunmore Sand & Soil's planning consents include requirements to compile a range of reports and perform various audits.
 These offer an assurance that the provisions of each are being complied with.

-Independent audits are carried out at the Dunmore Quarry as an assurance the conditions contained within the consolidated consent are being met.
-You can view the results of the most recent audit below:
+Independent audits are carried out at both the Dunmore Quarry and Dunmore Sand & Soil as an assurance the conditions contained within the respective consolidated consents are being met.
+You can view the results of the most recent audits below: